NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Click Enable next to all the phone models you have.

+Click Install Firmware if the option exist for the phones.

 Optional: Click Show/Hide Brands/Models Tab and hide all the brands you have never seen before.

 ##### OSS Endpoint Device List #####